 Intolerances and sensitivities can also develop or worsen with age.
 Again, lactose intolerance is a common example: “As you get older, your body may produce less of the enzyme that helps digest lactose in dairy products,” Jaeger explains.

 How to know if you have a food allergy or intolerance

 Your healthcare provider can help you find out whether you have an allergy or intolerance and then work with you to establish a plan to help control your symptoms.

 “If your symptoms are keeping you from your activities of daily living — like if you’re chronically having to plan where you’re going and how long you’ll be gone because you’re going to need a bathroom — it’s time to see a professional,” Jaeger advises.
 “For many of us, we have these symptoms for so long that we start to think they’re normal.”

 Here are some of the ways that food allergies, intolerances and sensitivities are diagnosed.

 Allergy skin testing can identify your body’s reaction to allergens.
 A blood test can pinpoint elevated levels of allergy antibodies that your immune system produces.

-“Avoidance is the best prevention method for keeping most allergies and intolerances in check,” Dr. Aronica says.
+- Cut out the offending foods: “Avoidance is the best prevention method for keeping most allergies and intolerances in check,” Jaeger says.
 In other words, steer clear of the substances that bother you.

-Medication may help with more subtle cases of intolerance.
-For lactose intolerance, for instance, over-the-counter medications may help you enjoy dairy foods like milk, cheese and ice cream, he says.
+- Try an over-the-counter medication: In some cases, medication can help with subtle cases of food intolerance.
+For lactose intolerance, over-the-counter options like Lactaid® can allow you to occasionally enjoy dairy foods like milk, cheese and ice cream without the negative side effects.